danielgroves/dotfiles/README.md

 ~/.dotfiles/bootstrap.sh
 ```

-Only testing on OS X Yosemite
+Only tested on OS X Yosemite.